dhbradshaw/keras_play/log.md

+## 2016-02-13
+Added a library that needs to be configured.

 ## 2016-02-12
 Here is the most important concept in rust: linking the functionality of crates and modules together.
 So today I read through most of the nice tutorial on that subject: